In 2008, I took my leave from the publishing company where I’d been working for 23 years. I was 45 years old and living in Paris.

 Because I understood Panama’s tax advantages, this country rose quickly to the top of my where-should-I-locate-the-business list.
 The second reason I focused early on Panama and, in the end, chose it as the place to base my new Internet publishing business is Panama City’s labor pool.

-Over the past three years since this visa option became available, we’ve hired staff from the United States, Canada, Ireland, the U.K., Germany, Australia, New Zealand, and Belgium, none of whom we would have been able to employ (legally) otherwise.
+Since this visa option became available, we’ve been able to hire staff from the United States, Canada, Ireland, the U.K., Germany, France, Australia, New Zealand, and Belgium, none of whom we would have been able to employ (legally) otherwise.

 Panama Entrepreneur Tip #1: